 A perfect skiing day requires both a good preparation and an extensive recovery phase.
 If body and mind are fit for the piste, you will not only ski more safely – you will also have much more fun.

-Why are good preparations important for a perfect skiing day?
+Why is preparation important for a perfect day’s skiing?

-Preparation protects against injuries and also avoids unpleasant or dangerous surprises, such as an already closed lift or a snowstorm.
+Preparation helps prevent injuries and also helps you avoid unpleasant or dangerous surprises, such as a lift that has already closed or a snowstorm.

-The long-term physical preparation should start at least three months before the skiing holiday.
-This gives the body enough time to build up the necessary stamina and strength.
+Long-term physical preparation should begin at least three months before your ski holiday.
+This gives your body enough time to build up the necessary fitness and strength.

 Is physical fitness all you need for preparation?